MaskoFortwana/CyberArk-WebConnect/docs/ErrorHandling.md

-# ChromeConnect Error Handling System
+# WebConnect Error Handling System

-This document provides an overview of the error handling system in ChromeConnect, including exception hierarchy, error handlers, and best practices for error management.
+This document provides an overview of the error handling system in WebConnect, including exception hierarchy, error handlers, and best practices for error management.

 ## Table of Contents